CollectionBuilder/collectionbuilder.github.io/_posts/2023-11-21-cb-classroom-kate-thornhill.md

 short_description: 'Read about how Public Scholarship Librarian Kate Thornhill integrated CollectionBuilder into her for-credit course at the University of Oregon.'
 ---

-As part of our CollectionBuilder in the Classroom Q&A series, [Public Scholarship Librarian Kate Thornhill](https://library.uoregon.edu/directory/thornhill){:target="_blank" rel="noopener"} shares how she incorporated CollectionBuilder into her Humanities Research Data Management course at the University of Oregon.
+As part of our CollectionBuilder in the Classroom Q&A series, [Public Scholarship Librarian Kate Thornhill](https://library.uoregon.edu/directory/thornhill) shares how she incorporated CollectionBuilder into her Humanities Research Data Management course at the University of Oregon.

 {% include feature/blogbio.html link="https://katethornhill.carrd.co/" bio="Kate Thornhill holds the position of Public Scholarship Librarian and Associate Librarian at the University of Oregon since 2018, where she specializes in the development and implementation of digital humanities research and classroom projects and holds a track record in community and civic outreach." img="/images/blog/biopics/image01.jpg" name="Kate Thornhill" %}